paul-breen/cassava/README.md

                         column containing values for the x-axis -y YCOL, --y-column YCOL
-                        column containing values for the y-axis (specify multiple columns separated by commas to plot multiple curves on y-axis)
-  -d, --x-as-datetime   treat the x-axis values as datetimes -f DATETIME_FORMAT, --datetime-format DATETIME_FORMAT
+                        column containing values for the y-axis (specify multiple columns separated by commas and/or as ranges to plot multiple curves on y-axis) -d, --x-as-datetime   treat the x-axis values as datetimes -f DATETIME_FORMAT, --datetime-format DATETIME_FORMAT
                         datetime format specification
+  -m MISSING_VALUE, --missing-value MISSING_VALUE
-  -l DELIMITER, --delimiter DELIMITER
+                        value to be treated as missing data -l DELIMITER, --delimiter DELIMITER
                         alternative delimiter
   -s, --skip-initial-space